EPFL-ENAC/unhcr-geneva-tech-hub-app/.github/PULL_REQUEST_TEMPLATE.md

 # Summary

-Please explain the purpose and scope of your contribution.
+Please explain the purpose and scope of your contribution. + screenshots if possible/necessary

+# Reviewer

+@blueur @guilbep